kay-wong/kay-wong.github.io/_posts/2021-01-15-creating-machine-learning-datasets-to-measure-content-reliability.md

 ---
 Automation, from automated tools to Machine Learning models, has been key to helping Wikipedia’s community of editors moderate the quality and reliability of content at massive scales.

 Community authored tools by dedicated editors and researchers have long been deployed across different language communities on Wikipedia.
-Automated tools (such as Huggle and STiki) and Machine-Learning based bots (Cluebot NG) have been used for counter-vandalism, to flag and/or remove instances of vandalism and inappropriate edits.
-Models for predicting article quality have also been explored to assist Wikipedia’s editors in identifying coverage gaps in article content to be improved upon [5, 6].
+Automated tools (such as [Huggle](https://en.wikipedia.org/wiki/Wikipedia:Huggle) and [STiki](https://en.wikipedia.org/wiki/Wikipedia:STiki)) and Machine-Learning based bots ([Cluebot NG](https://en.wikipedia.org/wiki/User:ClueBot_NG)) have been used for counter-vandalism, to flag and/or remove instances of vandalism and inappropriate edits.
+Models for predicting article quality have also been explored to assist Wikipedia’s editors in identifying coverage gaps in article content to be improved upon [[6, 7]](#references).

-Wikimedia also maintains the ORES service [6, 7], an open source algorithmic scoring service which enables the scoring of Wikipedia edits in real time, through the use of multiple independent Machine Learning classifiers.
-The web service supports the automation of multiple tasks with support across different language Wikis.
+Wikimedia also maintains the ORES service [[7, 8]](#references), an open source algorithmic scoring service which enables the scoring of Wikipedia edits in real time, through the use of multiple independent Machine Learning classifiers.
+The web service [supports](https://www.mediawiki.org/wiki/ORES) the automation of multiple tasks with support across different language Wikis.
 This includes models for predicting edit quality, article quality, and even topic routing.

-Through the use of Machine Learning models and constant patrolling, most damaging edits are reverted within seconds of an edit being saved [8].
+Through the use of Machine Learning models and constant patrolling, most damaging edits are reverted within seconds of an edit being saved [[9]](#references).
 With the large labor costs associated with patrolling new edits, automated strategies are beneficial to helping Wikimedia’s community of maintainers avoid a task overload, allowing them to focus their efforts on more beneficial content moderation efforts.

 <br>
 <br>

 # Machine Learning Datasets for Content Reliability on Wikipedia
 ---
-Beyond counter-vandalism, another important goal of Wikipedia is to ensure the reliability of its articles.
-This means ensuring that content in articles are verifiable (i.e referenced), and reliable (i.e referenced by reliable published sources).
+Beyond counter-vandalism, another important goal of Wikipedia is to ensure the [reliability](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Reliability) of its articles.
+This means ensuring that content in articles are _verifiable_ (i.e referenced), and _reliable_ (i.e referenced by reliable published sources).
 My internship project serves to further this goal of automating the measurement of content reliability, by building Machine learning datasets to serve this purpose.

 <br>

 ## How is reliability measured?

 As mentioned before, the content on Wikipedia is self-governed by its community, who have created a rich set of policies and guidelines enforcing norms on the nature of the content.
-One of the ways reliability is governed in Wikipedia is through the use of templates.
-An example of a template (and perhaps the most notable one,) is Citation Needed, which marks that a statement requires a reference.
-Another example is Self-Contradictory, which mark that an article contains claim(s) which contradict each other.
+One of the ways reliability is governed in Wikipedia is through the use of [templates](https://en.wikipedia.org/wiki/Help:A_quick_guide_to_templates).
+An example of a template (and perhaps the most notable one,) is [Citation Needed](https://en.wikipedia.org/wiki/Template:Citation_needed), which marks that a statement requires a reference.
+Another example is [Self-Contradictory](https://en.wikipedia.org/wiki/Template:Self-contradictory), which mark that an article contains claim(s) which contradict each other.

 Templates present as messages on a page they’re included in, and serve as a warning of sorts for gaps in reliability of the page’s content.
 The presence of templates serve as a warning marker not just for the reader, but also as a tag for maintenance purposes, which points out to editors that moderation fixes are needed to improve the quality of an article.
-Thus, we can get an idea for the reliability of an article by checking for the presence of citation and verifiability related templates.
+Thus, we can get an idea for the reliability of an article by checking for the presence of [citation and verifiability related templates](https://en.wikipedia.org/wiki/Template:Citation_and_verifiability_article_maintenance_templates).

 <br>